-Client Name: FSFN #:

-I,Florida Statutes.
-I understand my needs, my I , am a vulnerable adult as defined in Chapter 415 iving conditions, and my personal circumstances.

-OR

-I, as defined in Chapter 415, Florida Statutes.
-I personal circumstances. , am the caregiver/guardian of a vulnerable adult understand his/her needs, living conditions, and

-Therefore, I am:

-Requesting and specifically consenting to the I and/or arranging for the provision of protective Department of Children and Families providing services;

-Refusing the assistance of, or any intervention hereby specifically refuse to consent to the pro- by, the Department of Children and Families and ovision of protective services.

-☐ I have read and understand this form.
-This the e day of,

-I am unable to read and this form has been reather the day of ad and explained to me prior to signature.
-This is

-Client's Signature or Mark Witness

-Witness

-Caregiver's/Guardian's Signature Witness

-Witness
+Client Name: FSFN #: I,, a Florida Statutes.
+I understand my needs, my living OR m a vulnerable adult as defined in Chapter 415, g conditions, and my personal circumstances.
+I,, as defined in Chapter 415, Florida Statutes.
+I und personal circumstances. m the caregiver/guardian of a vulnerable adult lerstand his/her needs, living conditions, and Therefore, I am: Requesting and specifically consenting to the Dep and/or arranging for the provision of protective ser Refusing the assistance of, or any intervention by, hereby specifically refuse to consent to the provisi I have read and understand this form.
+This the day of, I am unable to read and this form has been read a the day of and explained to me prior to signature.
+This is Client's Signature or Mark Witness Witness Caregiver's/Guardian's Signature Witness Witness